Diagnosis of C6 deficiency

 Absent (or low) C6 functional levels in the presence of normal C6 antigen levels should be replicated with a new serum specimen to confirm that C6 inactivation did not occur during shipping.

-C6 complement activity is measured by mixing patient serum with a C6-deficient serum.
+Activity of C6 is measured by mixing patient serum with a C6-deficient serum.
 The lytic activity of the serum mixture is tested against sensitized, labeled liposomes.
 If lysis occurs, the patient serum must be the source of the C6.
 The target liposomes are a commercial reagent (WAKO total complement CH50), and the assay is performed on an Advia XPT.(Unpublished Mayo method)

 This test was developed and its performance characteristics determined by Mayo Clinic in a manner consistent with CLIA requirements.
 It has not been cleared or approved by the US Food and Drug Administration.